ganeti/ganeti/doc/design-node-security.rst

 (Re-)Adding nodes to a cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-According to ``design-node-add.rst``, Ganeti transfers the ssh keys to every
+According to :doc:`design-node-add`, Ganeti transfers the ssh keys to
-node that gets added to the cluster.
+every node that gets added to the cluster.

 We propose to change this procedure to treat master candidates and normal
 nodes differently.
 For master candidates, the procedure would stay as is.